Thursday, June 28, 2018

 Directions:

-1. Place 2 cups of diced onion, tomatoes, salsa, garlic, turmeric, cumin , black pepper, and garam masala in the Instant Pot.
+1. Place diced onion, tomatoes, salsa, garlic, turmeric, cumin, and black pepper, in the Instant Pot.

-3, Turn off the sautee function and turn on the manual function an add the split peas,4 cups of broth and 4 cups of water .
+3, Turn off the sautee function and turn on the manual function and add the split peas, 4 cups of broth and 4 cups of water.
 Cover, seal, and set to cook at high pressure for 16 minutes.

-4. When soup is done, allow the steam to release naturally. ( It may take 20 minutes) or for a firmer split pea to eat over rice, release steam after 5 minutes.
+4. When soup is done, allow the steam to release naturally.
+(It may take 20 minutes).

-5. When all steam is released according to the manufacturers instructions, remove lid and stir in the spinach, salt, and garam masala to taste.
-Taste and add additional seasoning if necessary.
+5. When all steam is released (according to the manufacturers instructions), remove lid and stir in the spinach, salt, and curry powder to taste.
+Taste and add additional seasoning and vegetable broth if necessary especially after the soup sits (it will thicken).

 My notes and advice

-1. Get an Instant Pot !!!- If you don't want one- you can cook this on the stove top -However, It will just take much longer to cook and probably be a little messier.
+1. Get an Instant Pot !!!- If you don't want one- you can cook this on the stove top -However, it will take much longer to cook and probably be a little messier.

-2. Split peas may foam and expand, so make sure your pot is large enough.
+2. Split peas may foam and expand, so make sure your IP pot is at least a 6 qt.

-4. Split Pea soup tends to thicken as it sits especially by the next day- so if you find that it has become like a thick paste or even gel like, just add water or vegetable broth and mix well to desired consistency before reheating.
+4. Split Pea soup tends to thicken as it sits especially by the next day- so if you find that it has become like a thick paste, just add water or vegetable broth and mix well to desired consistency before reheating.

 Disclaimer: I am an affiliate for Amazon.
 If you click on a link on my blog and make a purchase, I will receive a very small compensation but at no cost to you.
 This helps me defray the cost of running a blog and allows me to continue to offer free content.
 Thank you for your support!